12 Day Change: Boost Your Energy with Plant-Based Eating

-If you’re like a lot of Americans, chances are you haven’t given much thought to your food philosophy.
-Maybe you were raised in a house that lauded the clean plate club — maybe you’re a lifelong vegetarian.
-Maybe you crave something sweet at the end of every meal, or you stick closely to a diet of proteins and vegetables almost exclusively.
-Whatever your approach, there’s probably a lot of stuff you’re doing well, and at least a little bit of room for improvement.
+If you’re like a lot of Westerners, you might not have given much thought to your food philosophy.
+Maybe you were raised in a house that ordered pizza every Tuesday and fried chicken every Friday, or maybe you grew up on mom’s cooking.
+Whether you have a bowl of ice cream after every meal or stick to a diet of protein and vegetables, there’s probably a lot you’re doing well, and at least a little bit of room for improvement.

-According to Hagerty, after 12 days of eating just one plant-based meal a day, you should feel lighter, faster, and have more energy.
-And it’s not like you’ll be making any major sacrifices — we have incredible recipes for plant-based meals that the whole family can enjoy.
+According to Paul, after 12 days of eating just one plant-based meal a day, you should feel lighter, faster, and have more energy.
+You won’t be making any major sacrifices, and we’re here to help — we have incredible plant-based recipes that the whole family can enjoy!

 PREPARING FOR THE CHALLENGE

-Studies have shown that when you spend time preparing and planning your meals, you’re likely to eat healthier, so set yourself up for success with these five easy steps.
+Studies have shown that when you spend time preparing and planning your meals, you’re likely to eat healthier.
+Set yourself up for success with these five easy steps.

-Plan ahead.
-The best laid plans to have the delicious salad you picked out for dinner can be derailed when you get home late and don’t have the energy to do all the chopping and washing it takes to prepare it.
-Get ahead of this by prepping as many veggies as you can over the weekend, and keeping them in your fridge.
-Wash and slice carrots, cucumbers, cauliflower, broccoli, green beans, and store them in airtight containers so that all you have to do is mix them up or steam them and your healthy meal is ready to go.
+1) Plan ahead.
+The best laid plans to can be derailed when you get home late and don’t have the energy to cook.
+Get ahead by prepping as many veggies as you can over the weekend and keeping them in the fridge.
+Wash and slice carrots, cucumbers, cauliflower, broccoli, green beans, and any other favorites you might have, then store them in airtight containers.
+That way, all you’ll have to do at mealtime is mix them up or steam them!

-Focus on what you love.
-Don’t make this any harder on yourself than it needs to be!
-If you have a particular aversion to kale, don’t try to make a recipe that is kale-heavy.
-At the end of the challenge you’re going to feel mentally clearer and physically lighter, but you’ll hopefully also realize that eating more plant-based meals isn’t actually hard or unpleasant — if you try to force-feed yourself stuff you hate, that’s unlikely to happen!
+2) Focus on what you love.
+Don’t make this any harder on yourself than it needs to be.
+If you have a particular aversion to kale, don’t try to make a recipe that’s kale-heavy.
+At the end of the challenge you’ll feel more level-headed and physically lighter, but you’ll hopefully also realize that eating more plant-based meals isn’t hard or unpleasant — it’s great!

-Keep delicious flavors on hand.
-Make sure your pantry is stocked with pepper, chili powder, cilantro, cinnamon, dill, garlic, ginger, mint, oregano, nutmeg, parsley, rosemary, saffron, and any other herb or spice that you can’t live without — just make sure you keep it to natural flavors, not sauces and dressings that you rely on as spreads or salad toppings.
+3) Keep delicious flavors on hand.
+Make sure your pantry is stocked with things like black pepper, chili powder, cilantro, and cinnamon — plus any spices you love!
+Just make sure to keep it to natural flavors, and avoid heavy sauces and dressings.

-Don’t skimp on protein.
+4) Don’t skimp on protein.
 Just because you’re having a plant-based meal doesn’t mean you won’t be getting protein.
-Focus on incorporating beans and nuts into your meals, and consider healthy snack options like TB12 Protein Bars, TB12 Crunch, or TB12 Snacks to make sure you’re feeling full, energized, and satiated between meals.
+There’s actually lots of protein sources that aren’t from animal products!
+Focus on incorporating good sources of protein like legumes and nuts into your meals, and consider healthy snack options like TB12 Protein Bars, TB12 Crunch, and TB12 Snacks so you’ll feel full, energized, and satiated between meals.

-Don’t lean into carbs.
-When you go plant-based, don’t just replace the missing meat with empty carbs: our goal is to infuse more vegetables and their nutrients into our routines, so a heavy plate of wheat-based pasta isn’t what we’re after here.
-Sorry…
+5) Don’t lean into carbs.
+When you go plant-based, don’t just replace the missing meat with empty carbs.
+Your goal is to add more nutritious vegetables into our routines.
+A heavy plate of wheat-based pasta isn’t what we’re after here.